sopra-fs23-group-26/client/README.md

 ## Illustrations

 ### Main platform
-When a user is logged in, they will enter the main platform.
+When a user is logged in, they will enter the main platform where you could navigate the game history, ranking, profile and game page.

 ![platform](src/images/platform.png)
+* Because google cloud default time zone is utc, so the time of game history is two hours early than utc+2.
+We try to solve it by create an instance on google cloud, but it requires extra expanse.

 ### User profile
 On profile page, a user could add friends, upload their image and see their rankings.

 ![profile](src/images/profile.png)
-* You could only upload pics when "choose file", because it's an image.
-* Because google cloud default time zone is utc, so the time of game history is two hours early than utc+2.
-We try to solve it by create an instance on google cloud, but it requires extra expanse.

 ### Room
 Users could see who is in the room, and when everyone is here, the room creator could start the game.